Linear algebra and group theory: 4c. Spectral theorems

 Thus, if $v$ is an eigenvector, then the vector space $v^\perp$ is invariant under $A$.
 In order to do the recurrence, it still remains to prove that the restriction of $A$ to the vector space $v^\perp$ is self-adjoint.
 But this comes from a general property of the self-adjoint matrices, that we will explain now.
 Our claim is that an arbitary square matrix $A$ is self-adjoint precisely when the following happens, for any vector $v$:

 Indeed, the fact that the above scalar product is real is equivalent to:

-But this is equivalent to $A=A^*$, by using the complex polarization identity.
+But this is equivalent, by developing the scalar product, to $A=A^*$, so our claim is proved.
 Now back to our questions, it is clear from our self-adjointness criterion above that the restriction of $A$ to any invariant subspace, and in particular to the subspace $v^\perp$, is self-adjoint.
 Thus, we can proceed by recurrence, and we obtain the result. \end{proof}

 Let us record as well the real version of the above result:

 \begin{theorem} Any matrix $A\in M_N(\mathbb R)$ which is symmetric, in the sense that

 is diagonalizable, with the diagonalization being of the following type,